ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 If you take a little time to find something in the literature, or to work through a proof or example, or to find an intuitive or new way to think about something, add a note on it to the nLab!
 Others will benefit, and you may well find that it proves useful to you too.

+> Note: In the past, people have used the nLab for their own personal notes and original research.
+This purpose has since been depreciated from the nLab.
+Please only add material that is discussed in the existing literature to the nLab, and please add references to the literature for the added material.

 A fundamental idea behind the nLab is that the linking between pages of a wiki is a profound way to record knowledge, placing it in a rich context.

 For more, see also [[Urs Schreiber]]’s thoughts at [[schreiber:What is... the nLab|What is... the nLab?]].